*last updated December 12th, 2022

 Our reviews of the best pizzelle makers aka best pizzelle irons will help you to find the perfect pizzelle cookie maker for your needs and your budget.

 There are so many ways how one can enjoy one of these delicacies.

 Either eat the pizzelle as a thin crispy cookie, sandwich two cookies together with cannoli cream or roll them up while still warm and create cannoli shells.

 Either way, with our reviews of the best pizzelle makers, you can enjoy them any time of the year.

-The cookie batter is made with flour, butter, sugar, eggs and is traditionally flavored with anise.
-But you can also experiment with orange or vanilla flavor.
+The cookie batter is made with flour, butter, sugar, and eggs and is traditionally flavored with anise.
+But you can also experiment with orange or vanilla flavors.
 The texture of the batter is thick and sticky.

 The quality of our reviewed best pizzelle makers is fantastic, and we are confident that you’ll find one that best suits your needs and budget.

 Find A Pizzelle Iron That Is Best For You